What is UV?

 It should not be too surprising that executing the script involves uv run script.py rather than the more familiar python script.py .
 This and a small bit of configuration in the Python script itself is the magic.

-uv is effectively turning your Python scripts into "executables".
+uv is effectively turning your Python scripts into "executables" suitable for multiple operating systems.

 In January of 2024, Inline script metadata was implemented.
 The PEP 723 – Inline script metadata document is a very good read and walks you though the rationale for this feature and its specific implementation.